Note: This article was originally published 2/20/2020 and updated on 6/11/2020.

 What is the Gabb Phone?

 In fall 2019 Gabb Wireless launched their flagship product: a basic, locked down smartphone designed for kids.
-The Z1 Gabb Phone retails for $99.99 and has only the most basic features of a modern cell phone: calendar, radio, camera, calculator, and alarm clock, plus calls and texts.
+The Z1 Gabb Phone, originally priced at $99.99, is now available for only $49.99 and has only the most basic features of a modern cell phone: calendar, radio, camera, calculator, and alarm clock, plus calls and texts.
 The phone must be used on Gabb Wireless network which blocks group texting and picture texts, helping to protect your child from sextortion and bullying.
 The service plan costs $19.99/month.

 Why Do Parents Buy the Gabb Phone?